 Install a carbon monoxide alarm

 Have an audible carbon monoxide alarm installed in your home; ensure the alarm is installed correctly to the manufacturer’s instructions.
+They’re relatively cheap but could prove to be a lifesaver.

 Only use appliances for their intended use; a cooker should not be used to heat a room.